mzslezak/HDX-Data-Scientist-Test/README.md

-# HDX Data Science Test
+# HDX Data Scientist Test
 This repository contains a broken script that needs to be fixed.
 The script contains 3 errors:

 1. The function fails to run.